ratta2ii/movie_night_app/README.md

 ## IMPORTANT NOTES:

-The current version on gh-pages is not the most up-to-date version.
-After hosting this app, I found that I was having problems with a modal when viewing a product.
-I will be working on these issues straight away though,and hope to get the updated version up and running ASAP.
-Please clone the repo and run for the latest version.

-The application is also incomplete in that there are a few styling updates as well as lots of little bugs that I need to run through and fix really quick.
-They are as follows...
+The application is also incomplete in that there are a few styling updates as well as some linting errors in the console that I need to run through and fix really quick.
+Some of the other things are as follows...

-1. Add styling to the WishList component.
-All the functionality is there to add and remove a product, but want to update this last file for more consistency
-2. The email functionality is currently disabled as I have 10 emails left for the month.
-I am happy to enable though, as this is more for myself and testing.
-3. The modal of a product description does not work when hosted, but works great if you clone the app.
-I will be addressing this immediately.
-4. The footer, wishlist, as well as some other minor things have yet to be styled.
+1. The footer, wishlist, as well as some other minor things have yet to be styled fully.
+I will be addressing color at some point as well.
-5. It currently is using lots of mock data.
-I have created it in a way that the owner can upload their files in a certain structure and it will populate the application.
+2. The site currently uses lots of mock data.
+I have created it in a way that the owner can upload their files within a specific structure, and it will populate the application.
+So for now this is just placeholder text, so fear not if it looks like I duplicated anything. :-)
-6. I built out this application over the last 8 days.
-I have had zero time to debug, clean up code, etc., however, I am on it.
-Just incase someone views this before I have a chance to clean up.
+3. Don't forget to get on your phone and check out the mobile version.
+This site was styled for 5 different viewport sizes.

 ## **Component Tree Planning Phase (Updates coming)**